 We also recommend buying your beef in bulk to save money.
 You’ll lose around ⅔ of your starting weight during the drying process, so if you want to make a pound of jerky, buy 3 pounds of beef.

-For our Kikkoman teriyaki beef jerky, we used one pound of sirloin tip.
+We used one pound of sirloin tip for our Kikkoman teriyaki beef jerky.
 We bought ours thinly pre-sliced, which saves time and energy, but you can purchase whole cuts to save a bit of money!

 Prepping the Beef